Beams logo

 Basement lowering and underpinning

-Your cellar exists but does not have enough head height for a comfortable habitable room.
-You will typically need at least 2.1–2.3 metres of ceiling height.
-The floor is lowered and the walls underpinned to create the space needed.
-This is significantly more complex and expensive than a simple cellar fit-out, and almost always requires both a structural engineer and planning permission.
+Your cellar exists but lacks head height — you need at least 2.1–2.3 metres for a comfortable habitable room.
+The floor is lowered and the walls underpinned.
+Significantly more complex than a fit-out, and almost always requires both a structural engineer and planning permission.

 New basement excavation

-No basement currently exists.
-A new one is dug from scratch — involving underpinning the existing foundations, excavating and removing soil (often by hand in London's tight terraced streets), constructing new retaining walls, waterproofing and a new reinforced concrete floor slab.
-This is a major structural project, almost always requires planning permission, and is among the most expensive residential work available.
+No basement exists, so one is dug from scratch — underpinning the existing foundations, excavating and removing soil (often by hand on tight London streets), building new retaining walls, waterproofing and laying a new reinforced concrete floor slab.
+A major structural project, almost always needing planning permission, and among the most expensive residential work there is.

 All figures are indicative ranges excluding VAT, professional fees and interior fit-out.
-Your builder will confirm a fixed price before any commitment is made.
+Your builder confirms a fixed price before any commitment.

-• Structural work — underpinning, excavation, new floor slab, steel beams and retaining walls where required.
+• Structural work — underpinning, excavation, new floor slab, steel beams and retaining walls where needed.

 • First fix — electrics, plumbing, drainage and ventilation.

-• Staircase — access from the ground floor to the basement.
+• Staircase — access from the ground floor down.

-• Basic finishing — plastering, screeding, ready for final fit-out.
+• Basic finishing — plastering and screeding, ready for final fit-out.

 What drives basement conversion costs higher